aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

     wan_mode: <str; "autovpn" | "cv-pathfinder"; default="cv-pathfinder">

     # PREVIEW: This key is currently not supported
-    # List of path-groups used for the WAN configuration.
-    wan_path_groups:

-        # Path-group name.
-      - name: <str; required; unique>

-        # Path-group id.

-        # TODO: Required until an auto ID algorithm is implemented.
-        id: <int; required>

-        # Additional information about the path-group for documentation purposes.
-        description: <str>

-        # Flag to configure IPsec on the path_group (default is True).
-        ipsec: <bool>

-        # List of [ath-groups to import in this path-group.
-        import_path_groups:

-            # Remote path-group to import.
-          - remote: <str>

-            # Optional, if not set, the path-group `name` is used as local.
-            local: <str>

-    # PREVIEW: This key is currently not supported

     # List of the AutoVPN RRs when using `wan_mode`=`autovpn`, or the Pathfinders
     # when using `wan_mode`=`cv-pathfinder`, to which the device should connect to.